 Even when using high quality materials in the manufacture of these rubber flooring tiles, it can result in odors.
 This is a common situation with rubber tiles, and some people find these odors unpleasant.
 However, when used in outdoor areas, such as patios or roof tops, the proper ventilation in these area will minimize the problem with odors.

 Contact us at Greatmats for more information on ordering these patio rubber flooring tiles.
 Our customer service team will help you figure out exactly how many tiles you need to perform the installation, based on your measurements.
 Each tile has a limited lifetime warranty.
-A minimum order of 50 tiles is required, and these tiles cannot be returned, because they represent a special order.
+These tiles cannot be returned, because they represent a special order.

 For regular cleaning damp mop with hot water and a neutral Ph cleaner, such as Taski Profi.
 For exterior use hose off.